paulxiep/portfolio/README.md

 ## 2025 onwards (AI-assisted projects)

-1. [quant-trading-gym](quant-trading-gym) (V0-1 - MVP simulation + Quant strategy agents): a quantitative trading simulation Rust with RL training in Python, modular quant strategies, risk management, microservices architecture, and chatbot interface to execute trading API.
+1. [quant-trading-gym](quant-trading-gym) (V1 - MVP simulation + Quant strategy agents): a quantitative trading simulation in Rust with RL training in Python, modular quant strategies, risk management, microservices architecture, and chatbot interface to execute trading API.
 2. [portfolio-rag-chat](portfolio-rag-chat): Chatbot and RAG implemented in Rust.
 Uses chatbot to answer questions about this portfolio.

 ## 2023-2024 (100% hand-written)